UoL-Planetary-Modelling/General_Documentation/README.md

 ### NCAS Intro to Scientific Computing Course 2016
 - Course notes and excercises from an old course, may be some useful info in here on Python

+### Aire
+- Instructions for running models on Aire.